tektoncd/pipeline/docs/resources.md

 The PullRequest resource works with self hosted or enterprise GitHub/GitLab instances.
 Simply provide the pull request URL and set the `provider` parameter.
+If you need to skip certificate validation set the `insecure-skip-tls-verify` parameter to `"true"`.

 ```yaml
 apiVersion: tekton.dev/v1alpha1